Ross Bass

-Ross Bass (March 17, 1918 – January 1, 1993) was an American Congressman and United States Senator from Tennessee.
+Ross Bass (March 17, 1918 – January 1, 1993) was an American politician from Tennessee.
+A liberal member of the Democratic Party, he served in the United States House of Representatives from 1955 to 1964 and in the United States Senate from 1964 to 1967.

 Early life

 Bass was the son of a circuit-riding Methodist minister in rural Giles County, attended the local public schools, and graduated from Martin Methodist Junior College, Pulaski, Tennessee in 1938.

 He joined the United States Army Air Forces and served as a bombardier in Europe during World War II, reaching the rank of captain.
 After his 1945 discharge Bass opened a flower shop in Pulaski, the county seat.
 He was named postmaster of Pulaski in 1946, serving until 1954.

 United States Representative

 In 1954, Bass was elected as a Democratic U.S. Congressman from Tennessee's 6th District, which included Pulaski.
 He was reelected four times.
-Bass signed onto the 1956 anti-desegregation Southern Manifesto, but was the only Democratic Representative from the rural South to vote for the Civil Rights Act of 1964.
+Bass signed on to the 1956 anti-desegregation Southern Manifesto, but was the only Democratic Representative from the rural South to vote for the Civil Rights Act of 1964.
 The only other Southern Representatives to vote for the bill were from large cities—Richard Fulton from Nashville, Tennessee, Charles Weltner from Atlanta, Georgia, Claude Pepper from Miami, Florida and four Representatives from Texas (Jack Brooks of Beaumont, Henry B. Gonzalez of San Antonio, J. J. Pickle of Austin and Albert Thomas of Houston).
 Bass also voted in favor of the 24th Amendment to the U.S. Constitution in 1962.